alexisvisco/gwd/readme.md

 It allows you to easily track :
 - when a module change
-- when packages of a module change and package that import it
+- when packages of a module change and packages that import them

 As an example, suppose a change is committed which modifies a package, libs/hypervisor.
 Suppose this package is imported by another package, services/controller.